 The 6 Most Popular Forms of Money Laundering in Casinos

-In this article, we go over the six most popular types of money laundering in casinos.
+In this article, we explore the six most common types of money laundering in casinos and how companies can stay compliantâhelping them avoid financial losses, protect their reputation, and maintain customer trust.

 Money laundering can take up different forms at casinos.
 Below are some of the key examples:

-This is the simplest, most typical method of laundering money at a casino.
-A criminal simply exchanges their money for playing chips and then converts them back into cash.
-This way, dirty money can get mistaken for money won at a casino.
-Some players may even divide money into several different betting accounts, which will make them appear less suspicious.
-However, the simplicity of this approach also means that itâs easily detected by the authorities.
+This is the simplest, most typical method of laundering money at a casino, also known as âchip walkingâ.
+A criminal simply exchanges money derived from criminal activity for playing chips and then converts them back into cash.
+This way, dirty money can get mistaken for gambling winnings.
+Some criminals may also split money into several different accounts, which will make them appear less suspicious.
+However, the simplicity of this approach also means that it can be easily detected by the authorities.
 For example, in 2013, a professional gambler was charged with almost $500,000 in illegal financial transactions, which were made through the good-old cash-in, cash-out scheme.

+This method received its name after a real high-profile money laundering case.
 Between 2008 and 2018, casinos in Vancouver were used to launder large sums of money from China.
 Since Chinese citizens are restricted from bringing more than $50,000 out of their country, criminal groups in Vancouver offered them a workaround.
-Instead, they could wire a large sum of money to the Chinese bank account of a Vancouver-based crime syndicate, and receive cash in exchange upon arrival to Vancouver.
-The visitors could then take this cash to a Vancouver casino, make a few small bets, and then withdraw it as âwinningsââcleaned of its illegal source.
+Instead, they could wire a large sum of money to the Chinese bank account of a Vancouver-based crime syndicate and receive cash in exchange upon arrival to Vancouver.
+The visitors could then take this cash to a Vancouver casino, make a few small bets, and then withdraw it as âwinningsâ to appear to look clean.

-More advanced criminals further conceal traces of money laundered through casinos by involving virtual assets (cryptocurrencies, NFTs) or property purchases.
-By doing this, criminals attempt to confuse the authorities by obscuring the origin of the funds.
 Sumsub has already written about money laundering in art and vehicle sales.
 You can read them to learn more about different types of assets used to launder money.

 International organizations and national regulators are constantly working on combating money laundering through casinos.
 Thatâs why casinos typically have to establish policies corresponding with AML regulations.
-For example, UK laws require casinos to take the following measures:
+For example, UK regulators require casinos to take the following measures:

 Crypto Gambling Regulations in the US, UK, and Canada